 The 1st essay is related with analyzing an issue, while the 2nd essay is about analyzing an argument.
-In the case of analyzing an issue, the examinee would be given 2 topics and they would have to pick one out of the two.
+In the case of analyzing an issue, the examinee would be given two topics, and they would have to pick one out of the two.
 The question here will present to you the opinion of the issue in brief.
-You'll need to analyze the same and then give your own opinion/view in a very convincing manner, under forty five-minutes.
+You'll need to analyze the same and then give your opinion/view in a very convincing manner, under 45 minutes.

-The whole idea about having this section in the paper is judging the candidate better.
-Essays generally give a good insight into one's way of thinking, understanding, reasoning, analyzing & presenting their opinions that cannot be judged in any better way.
-This is a section for which learning things by heart won't help as one has to scratch their very brains to get into the matter's depth to really write well and clever.
+The whole idea of having this section in the paper is judging the candidate better.
+Essays give a good insight into one's way of thinking, understanding, reasoning, analyzing & presenting their opinions that cannot be judged in any better way.
+This is a section for which learning things by heart won't help as one has to scratch their very brains to get into the matter's depth to write well and clever.
 The essay section in the GRE also is a language test for a student appearing this test.
-The essays in fact are long passages which are written for expressing one's views/ideas, so one has to write it in a very good English format.
-Your command on English has to be good, meaning, it ought to be not only grammatically correct but the language written should be very impressive.
+The essays, in fact, are long passages which are written for expressing one's views/ideas, so one has to write it in a very good English format.
+Your command of English has to be good, meaning, it ought to be not only grammatically correct but the language was written should be very impressive.

-- These essays are all marked by 1 computer program called the 'e-rater' and 1 human reader.
+- These essays are all marked by one computer program called the 'e-rater' and one human reader.

 - The scores of this test range between 1 and 6

-A score '4' out of '6' is generally considered 'competent'.
+A score '4' out of '6' is considered 'competent.'
 Although it's nice being efficient, you should always strive for good or the best, so it's equally important to put in a little more effort, just like to do for the other sections, for this section as well.